Naman9639/Machine-Learning/README.md

 # Machine-Learning
-Applications of different algorithms of machine learning
+Applications of different algorithms related to Artificial Intelligence

+# Requirements
+*Python2.7 or greater
+*Deep learning libraries
+*OpenCV

+# How to run
+Just clone this repository and run either in jupyter notebook or on the terminal